nikitavoloboev/data/databases/blockchain/cardano.md

 # [Cardano](https://cardano.org/)

-Cardano appears to be a [scam project](https://twitter.com/froggyfrogster/status/1433653091493195794).
+Cardano appears to be a [project that didn't meet its goals](https://twitter.com/froggyfrogster/status/1433653091493195794) (especially when compared to [alternatives](../../cryptocurrencies/cryptocurrencies.md)).
 Research done by [IOHK](https://iohk.io/en/research/) is interesting though.

 ## Notes